roberto-fernandino/AI_Framework/docs/Neural Networks/Neural Networks.md

 	```
 	5. **Completion**: After iterating through all the layers, the `weights` and `biases` of the network have been updated.
 This process of adjusting weights and biases minimizes the error and allows the network to learn from the data.
 ---

+### Train
+---

+The training process involves running the network multiple times through a loop, where it repeatedly adjusts its weights and biases to minimize the error between its predicted output and the actual target values.

+The steps of the training process are:

+1. **Set Number of Epochs**:
+   The training loop runs for a predetermined number of iterations, often referred to as **epochs**.
+Each epoch involves feeding the network the entire training dataset once.
+The number of epochs is a hyperparameter that you set depending on how long you want the network to train.

+2. **Feedforward Process**:
+   During each epoch, the network processes the input data by passing it through all the layers using the **Feedforward** function.
+This step involves calculating the weighted sum of inputs and applying activation functions to generate predictions at the output layer.

+3. **Error Calculation**:
+   The network compares its predictions (output) with the actual target values and calculates the error.
+This error quantifies how far the network's output is from the correct output and is used to adjust the network.

+4. **Backpropagation Function**:
+   After calculating the error, the **Backpropagation** function is called to update the network's weights and biases.
+This is done by propagating the error backward through the network and making small adjustments to the weights and biases in each layer to reduce the error.
+The size of these adjustments is influenced by the learning rate, a hyperparameter that controls how fast or slow the network learns.

+5. **Repeat for X Epochs**:
+   The feedforward and backpropagation steps are repeated for a set number of epochs (X times).
+With each iteration, the network should ideally improve its ability to make accurate predictions by minimizing the error.

+	1. **Monitor Progress**:
+   During training, you might monitor metrics like **loss** (the total error in the network) or **accuracy** to evaluate how well the network is performing.
+If the error decreases significantly or the accuracy improves, it indicates that the network is learning from the data.

+The goal of training is to optimize the model's weights and biases so that, after several epochs, the network becomes adept at making accurate predictions when presented with new data.

+---